ITfoxtec/FoxIDs/docs/token-exchange.md

 ## Down-party configuration

-It is possible to configure if token exchange is allowed on the OAuth 2.0 down-party or OpenID Connect client.
+It is possible to configure if token exchange is allowed on the OAuth 2.0 application registration or OpenID Connect client.
 Likewise, it is possible to configure if client credentials grant should be allowed.
-Default both client credentials grant and token exchange is allowed on OAuth 2.0 down-party and OpenID Connect clients.
+Default both client credentials grant and token exchange is allowed on OAuth 2.0 application registration and OpenID Connect clients.
 Default the client is added as the token exchange actor, this behaviour can be disabled.

 ![OAuth 2.0 client config](images/token-exchange-config-down-party.png)